 Being new to the company, you have a lot on your plate.
 Enrolling in Slalom benefits is one of those really important "to dos"-and shouldn't take all that long.
-For your 2022 benefits, you can start here:
+For your 2023 benefits, you can start here:

 - Quick Guide

 - Enrollment Checklist

-- Compare Costs (for those considering a career with Slalom, contact your recruiter for access to this information)

 - Medical

 - Dental

 - Vision

 Make It Yours

 Once you've done your homework, if you want coverage through Slalom, you must enroll by your deadline.
 Otherwise, you won't have medical and prescription drug, dental, or vision coverage through Slalom for you and your family.

 Enroll now

 Questions?

 Check out the Frequently Asked Questions (PDF) for more details.

+Helpful Documents

-Helpful Documents - Medical Carrier Networks by State (2022) - Infertility Coverage COBRA Coverage Options If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.
+- Medical Carrier Networks by State (2023)

+- Infertility Coverage

+COBRA Coverage Options

+If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.

 If you choose not to enroll by your COBRA enrollment deadline, you will not be able to enroll in COBRA coverage in the future.
 Also, once enrolled, you can make changes to your elections only during enrollment or following a qualified change in status.

 You will receive additional information-including prices-once you lose access to health benefits through the company.

-Your COBRA Coverage Options You can start by reviewing your medical, dental, and vision coverage level options.
+Your COBRA Coverage Options

+You can start by reviewing your medical, dental, and vision coverage level options.

 You'll also want to review your insurance carrier options.